sh808siam/CSE110-BRACU/README.md

 # CSE110: Programming Language I (Spring - 2023)

 > Solutions for the BRAC University Course - CSE110 Lab Assignments (Spring - 2023).
-Check the `.ipynb` files to get the solutions of an assignment and questions are uploaded in `.pdf`.
+Check the `.ipynb` file to get the solution of the assignment and the questions are uploaded in `.pdf`.
 >
 > All the solutions are written with [Python 3.11.2](https://www.python.org/downloads/)